Databricks Unity Catalog 101: A Complete Overview (2025)

 Finally, create the Unity Catalog metastore in the Databricks account console.
 To do so:

-1) Log in to the Databricks console and navigate to the Data option.
+1) Log in to the Databricks account console as an account admin.

 2) Click "Create Metastore".